sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 3.1 First Impression
 The first screen must immediately establish:
-Sanjan + video editing + personality.
+Sanjan + video editor + personality.
 A visitor should understand what Sanjan does without needing to search through the site.
 The first impression should be created primarily through: